Skip to Content

 The OECD BEPS initiatives target tax planning strategies where multinational enterprises artificially shift profits to low or no-tax jurisdictions to reduce tax burdens.
 The OECD’s view is that these tax avoidance strategies encourage unhealthy global tax competition which results in a net reduction in global tax revenues (i.e., a race to the bottom).
 The OECD has released recommendations to target BEPS.
 The second phase of recommendations, BEPS 2.0 released in 2020, has two pillars: Pillar 1 targets challenges posed by large enterprises taking advantage of the digitalization of the global economy, and Pillar 2 is a framework for a global minimum tax.

-Pillar 1 – Tax on digital services
+Pillar 1 – Tax on Digital Services

 The global taxation system for multinational enterprises (reflected in double tax treaties) allocates taxing rights among countries, often based on outdated principles.
 For example, business income is usually taxable only where the income is earned through a “permanent establishment” in a country, which requires a physical presence, such as a branch, office or factory.
 Many digital businesses derive substantial income from “market countries” without any physical presence.
 This allows some of the world’s largest digital businesses to earn substantial income in market countries in which they pay little (if any) corporate tax.